near/nearcore/tools/database/README.md

 ### change-db-kind
 Changes DbKind of a DB described in config (cold or hot).
 Example usage:
-`neard adjust-db change-db-kind --new-kind RPC change-cold`
+`neard database change-db-kind --new-kind RPC change-cold`
 In this example we change DbKind of the cold db to RPC (for some reason).
 Notice, that you cannot perform this exact command twice in a row, because you will not be able to open cold db in the first place.